Resiliency Lessons From The Chilean Mine Triumph

 Lesson two: Action is the antidote to anxiety.
 The miners stayed busy, continually clearing away rubble, monitoring gas levels, praying, and using the materials and medicine that eventually were sent down the shafts.
 In short, they controlled what they could control.

 Lesson three: Play to your strengths.
 Reports indicate that different men served different roles.
 Victor Rojas kept a journal throughout the ordeal and became the writer who sent updates to the rescuers.
 Yonni Rojas used his experience in nursing to serve as the chief paramedic.
 Mario Heredia and Jose Gonzalez became the spiritual leaders, with Mario even requesting that a crucifix be sent down so he could erect a shrine.
 Edison Villaroel led the group in song, requesting that Elvis Presley songs be sent down.
-Imagine Elvis the Pelvis gyrating more than a half-mile into the
+Imagine Elvis the Pelvis gyrating more than a half-mile into the earth.

 Lesson four: Laughter lightens the load.
 Surely bringing a load of rocks to the surface as a memento for rescuers showed a sense of humor.
 Sing-alongs, as described by reporters, did not appear to be funeral dirges.